 I get frustrated by insurance industry digital marketing strategies.

-It’s 2013, we’ve had widespread public access to the Internet for almost two decades now and digital marketing is still a mystery to most insurance industry professionals.
+It’s 2015, we’ve had widespread public access to the Internet for more than two decades now and digital marketing is still a mystery to most insurance industry professionals.

 Why do I get frustrated?

-What I talk about here, on this blog, is battle tested strategies I’ve put into use marketing my insurance agency online.
-When I write about a content marketing strategy or social media network, it’s not some opinion I pulled out of thin air to gain traffic or sound smart.
-It’s because I’ve implemented the strategy or tactic inside a real, local small business with either success or failure.
+When I write about a content marketing strategy, it’s not some opinion I pulled out of thin air to gain traffic or sound smart.
+It’s because I’ve implemented that strategy or tactic inside a real, local small business with either success or failure.

 …and being that my small business is an insurance agency, I’m in the unique position to have a qualified opinion on the level of effort and understanding put forward by my industry in marketing insurance products online.

 A year and half ago, my work hit a natural ceiling for our small business.
 After an amicable split with The Murray Group, I joined TrustedChoice.com as their Vice President of Marketing.

 One month later, as part of the TrustedChoice.com family, we founded Agency Nation (a digital publication focused on insurance sales, marketing and technology).

 The focus of my work instantly evolved from growing one singular, local insurance agency, to a network of 23,000 agencies.

 So here we are, about to begin 2016, and the vast majority of independent insurance agents, carriers and industry professionals still don’t have a grip on the ridiculously profitable opportunity that exists in the digital world.